 Puka Shell Beaded Necklace, Surface Style

 If you love the idea of a vintage puka shell necklace but have a smaller budget, consider this playful, surfer-style pick.
 Vintage from the 1970s, this necklace is also made out of steel so you don’t have to worry about tarnish.
 The barrel and torpedo closure are easy to use.
-The boho and authentically hippie styles are pleasing, priced at $65.
-Buy Here.
+The boho and authentically hippie styles are pleasing, priced at around $65.

 This handmade puka shell necklace is great if you love a natural, classic style and have less than $70 to spend.
 These hand-sorted puka shells are left with a natural, unpolished look.
 Slight variations, including flecks of brown, add to an authentic, earthy appeal.
 The necklace is finished with a barrel clasp and accent beads.
 Plus, it’s a 5-star shop that’s received excellent reviews within the past year.
 Buy Here.